 The course prepares the student to perform the duties of an Operations-Level first responder.
-After completing the course the student will have met the core, personal protective equipment, and product control competencies required for an Operation-Level first responder in the National Fire Protection Association (NFPA®) 472 Standard, 2013 edition.
-Non-Fire Service students may elect to forego the Product Control session of the course.
+After completing the course the student will have met the core, personal protective equipment, and product control competencies required for an Operation-Level first responder in the National Fire Protection Association (NFPA®) 470 Standard, 2022 edition.